 On their own, frozen blueberries are a great summer snack.
-But skewered and covered in frozen Greek yogurt they’re as tasty as your favorite ice cream treat, and much more effective at keeping that body full o’ water.
+But skewered and covered in frozen Greek yogurt, they’re as tasty as your favorite ice cream treat—and much more effective at keeping your body full of water.

 Since Jello is mostly water, it seems to be the perfect choice for a hydrating dessert.
 However, the stuff from the box can be pretty high in sugar.
 Try this at-home version made with real grapefruit and unflavored gelatin instead.
 Since grapefruit is mostly water, you’re pretty much just eating, um, water!

-All that’s in these homemade popsicles is strawberries, yogurt, all-natural sweetener (honey, maple syrup, agave — you choose), and banana.
+All that’s in these homemade popsicles is strawberries, yogurt, all-natural sweetener (choose between honey, maple syrup, or agave—or just leave it out), and banana.
 They’re fruity, sweet, and perfect for a hot day.

 43. Coconut Kiwi Popsicles

-Kiwi is low in calories and sugar, and high in fiber.
-Coconut water has been known to help replenish electrolytes and sugars after you sweat a lot (in other words, all summer long) .
+Kiwi is low in sugar but high in fiber, and coconut water has been known to help replenish electrolytes and sugars after you sweat a lot (in other words, all summer long).Comparison of coconut water and a carbohydrate-electrolyte sport drink on measures of hydration and physical performance in exercise-trained men.
+Kalman DS, Feldman S, Krieger DR. Journal of the International Society of Sports Nutrition, 2012, Jan.;9(1):1550-2783.
 Frozen into popsicle form, this is one powerful pair.